fractaledmind/litestream-ruby/README.md

 You configure the Litestream executable through the [`config/litestream.yml` file](https://litestream.io/reference/config/), which is a standard Litestream configuration file as if Litestream was running in a traditional installation.

 The gem streamlines the configuration process by providing a default configuration file for you.
-This configuration file will backup one application database to one replication bucket.
+This configuration file will backup all SQLite databases defined in your `config/database.yml` file to one replication bucket.
 In order to ensure that no secrets are stored in plain-text in your repository, this configuration file leverages Litestream's support for environment variables.
-The default configuration file looks like this:
+The default configuration file looks like this if you only have one SQLite database:

 ```yaml
 dbs: